git-college-of-surgery/git-commit-ectomy/docs/easy.md

 if the last step is screwed up, nothing else counts.

-We asked git to forget a file, which it did, but that required modifying commits in the git history, which required re-calculating commit hashes.

-At this point, we have two separate, parallel
+We asked git to forget a file, which it did, but that required modifying git's entire commit history.
+At this point we have two parallel
-`master` branches that split when our file `dat` was added to the repo.
+`master` branches - the old history and the new history.

-If we simply push our branch to the Github remote, we will have a huge headache: every commit will have a duplicate, the old branch and the new branch, and will show up side-by-side.
+If we simply `git push` our branch to the Github remote, we will have a huge headache: both histories will end up on Github, our git history will contain duplicates of every commit, and the old and new history will show up side by side.

-To do this correctly, we need to use the force when we push:
+To do this _correctly_, we need to use the force when we push, which tells the Github remote to rewrite whatever commit history it currently has with the commit history that we are pushing.

 ```
 $ git push origin master --force